 Australia has no “official” language.
 However, English is the first language of the majority of the population and the language used in government and business communications.

 The English used in Australia is "Australian English" which is derived from British English.
 So for example, Australians spell color as colour and center as centre.
-Australians also love to shorten words and create slang words by taking the first part of a word and adding an a, o, ie, or y to it.
-Commonly referred to as Strine, adding a rich vocabulary of new words to their language such as rellie (a relative), and tradie (a trades-person).
+Australians love to use diminutives — to shorten words and create slang words by taking the first part of a word and adding an a, o, ie, or y to it.
+Commonly referred to as Strine, these words contribute a rich vocabulary of new words to the Australian language such as rellie (a relative), and journo (a journalist).
 The Australian accent and the pronunciation of words is uniquely Australian and sits somewhere between that of the British and Americans.
 The English language spoken by Australians is relatively homogeneous.
-That is the say that pretty much all Australians have a similar accent and pronunciation.
-However there are linguistic variations between different sociocultural groups.
+Almost all Australians have a similar accent and pronunciation, but there are some linguistic variations between different sociocultural groups.
 This is in stark contrast to the multitude of accents of the UK or the USA.

-Because Australia is a multicultural society made up of people from all over the world; there are about 225 different languages and dialects spoken by people living in Australia.
-The most common languages spoken other than English are Mandarin, Italian, Arabic, Cantonese, Greek, Vietnamese, Spanish, Hindi and Tagalog.
+Because Australia is a multicultural society made up of people from all over the world, there are about 225 different languages and dialects spoken by people living in Australia.
+The most commonly spoken languages, other than English, are Mandarin, Italian, Arabic, Cantonese, Greek, Vietnamese, Spanish, Hindi and Tagalog.

 Australian Values Key Cultural Beliefs